'It's going to be within our capability' to prevent another coronavirus surge, Fauci says - KESQ

 “I think when you’re in a public health crisis, sometimes unusual situations require unusual actions,” Fauci told Fox News.

-But Arkansas Governor Asa Hutchinson said Sunday that he believes both federal and state mandates are counterproductive to increasing vaccination rates.
+Arkansas Gov. Asa Hutchinson said Sunday that he believes both federal and state mandates are counterproductive to increasing vaccination rates.

 Hutchinson told NBC News he believes muddled messaging at the highest levels of government has “slowed down acceptance of the vaccine and increased resistance.”